 - 8. Description of Project: To process a Conditional Use Permit and Development Agreement to construct a medical marijuana facility specifically limited to cultivation.
-The Proposed Project would develop a 17,700-square-foot two story cultivation building (35,400 sq. ft. total) on 1.25 acres of undeveloped desert land. - 9.
-Surrounding Land Uses and Setting: Existing land uses in the vicinity of the project area include vacant land surrounding the project site.
-The nearest development consists of light industrial land uses located approximately 650 feet north of the project site. - 10.
+The Proposed Project would develop a 39,900 sq. ft. two story building and two 19,950 sq. ft. greenhouses on approximately 5 acres of undeveloped desert land. - 9.
+Surrounding Land Uses and Setting: Light Industrial uses with vacant land immediately adjacent to the project site. - 10.
 Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.): None

-Project Name: Medical Marijuana Cultivation Facility on APN 665-040-011
+Project Name: Medical Marijuana Cultivation Facility on APN 665-070-011